juanmolera/ETL-project/README.md

 ## Challenge 3: Data Pipeline

 The third challenge is to create a python pipeline that contains all those pieces of code that are used repeatedly in the project and that are likely to be converted into a function.
+All the code used in challenge 1 is converted into two different functions, one to extract the supermarket URLs and another to parse the information from the HTML and generate a dictionary with the extracted information.
+The challenge 2 code is capable of being converted into different functions, but I think it still needs to be improved to make it less specific and to be able to generate general functions from it.

 ![pipeline](images/pipe.png)